-Home » Production » Compression Machine and Tooling
+Home » Production » Compression Machine and Tooling, Types, Kit and Cleaning Process

 Compression machines are used to compress the powder or granules into uniform size and weight.
-The compression machine and tooling part are involved in the compression of tablets.
-So maintenance and lubrication of tooling is a very critical part of the pharmaceutical industry.
+The machine and its tools are key in this process.
+Therefore, taking good care of and lubricating these tools is extremely important in the pharmaceutical industry.

 Compression machine and tooling

-You may also read: about Tablets defects, Capsules defects, and Solid dosage form
+You may also read: about Tablet defects, Capsule defects, and Solid dosage form

-The tablets compression machine has the following functional parts:
+The tablet Compression Machine has the following functional parts:

 Hopper diagram in compression machine